guyzmo/FFTabsOutliner/README.md

 =======

 All the code of the addon is (c)2013, Bernard Guyzmo Pratz, under the WTFPL <http://wtfpl.net>.

-Some images are borrowed from the Chromium Tabs Outliner Addon, for development purposes.
-If the creator of those images does not want to share his images, I'll replace them before v1.0.

 The tree script is [jquery-treeview](https://github.com/jzaefferer/jquery-treeview) under the MIT and GPL licences.
 It will be certainly be replaced for v0.6 to have a more updated tree plugin, with enhanced drag'n drop support.